jon-jacky/home/commonplace.md

   contributor. ...
   Over time the famous become more famous, while the moderately   well known   are   forgotten. ...
-  This is particularly true of those hold-ing  distinctions  where  the supply  is  deliberately limited, such as ... the  winners  of  the  Nobel  Prize.
+  This is particularly true of those holding  distinctions  where  the supply  is  deliberately limited, such as ... the  winners  of  the  Nobel  Prize.
 It  seems  to  us  that  a process  of  natural  selection,  in  which  a  large  pool  of